ENTP: Your Myers Briggs Personality Type and Your Career

 - Judging [J] and Perceiving [P]: how one lives his or her life

-Before we move on to an explanation of what each preference means, here are some important things to keep in mind.
-First, these are preferences only and while you may prefer to energize, process information, make decisions or live your life in a certain way, you can do the opposite if a situation requires it.
-Second, there is interaction between your preferences.
-Each preference in your four preference type has an effect on the other three.
+Before moving on to an explanation of what each preference means, here are some important things to keep in mind.
+First, these are just preferences, and while you may prefer to energize, process information, make decisions or live your life in a certain way, you can do the opposite if a situation requires it.
+Second, your preferences tend to interact, and each preference in your four-preference type affects the other three.
 Finally, your preferences may change throughout your life.